ido-leybo/shortener-url-final/README.md

 ![link page](./readme-files/linkPage.png)

-- Can watch the statistic of specipic URL adress:
+- Can watch the statistic of specific URL address:
-                                                  - The original URL adress
+                                                  - The original URL address
                                                   - The short URL
                                                   - The time the short URL created
                                                   - The number of clicks on the short URL